 - Be consistent.
 If you decide to ride three or four times a week, do exactly that.
 As you plan your week, set aside some time for your sessions.

 - Make use of modern devices.
-Smart bike trainers, for instance, will help you clock in some miles when the weather is bad.
-Another important device is a heart rate monitor.
+Bike trainers, for instance, will help you clock in some miles when the weather is bad.
+Another important device that will help you with heart zone training is a heart rate monitor.

 - Hydration is crucial.
 When you are riding, you might not see much sweat, but it is not because you are not sweating.
 The sweat is just evaporating faster because you are moving at high speed.